rahulghatodecodes/Customer-Order-Data/README.md

 - MS-Excel
 - Tableau

-- Basic EDA, Descriptive analysis in MS Excel:
+## Basic EDA, Descriptive analysis in MS Excel:
 - How many countries are there
 - How many customers are there just in UK
 - What's the total average unit price

+## Columns, we have:
 - InvoiceNo
 - StockCode
 - Description